KKL-JNF recently reopened Blue Valley Park (Emek HaTchelet) in Safed. And it has easy trails for families and harder ones for experienced hikers.

 The easiest way to get there is by entering Blue Valley Park or Emek HaTchelet Park into your navigation app.
 And there is free parking near the entrance gate.

 Blue Valley Park offers several hiking routes.
-You can take either the short circular trail or take the long walk towards the lower pickup station (top left corner on the map).
+You can take either the short loop track or a long walk towards the lower pickup station (top left corner on the map).

 |Route Name||Description||Length (km)||Notes|